 If you’re looking to buy property as an investment or reinvest your house sale proceeds, take a look at Fundrise, one of the largest real estate crowdfunding platforms today.
 They allow everyone to invest in mid-market commercial real estate deals across the country that were once only available to institutions or super high net worth individuals.

-They are the pioneers of eREIT funds and they are creating an Opportunity Fund to take advantage of tax-efficient Opportunity Zones.
-Thanks to technology, it’s now much easier to take advantage of lower valuation, higher net rental yield properties across America.
+They are the pioneers of private real estate funds for retail investors.
+Thanks to technology, it's now much easier to take advantage of lower valuation, higher net rental yield properties across America.

 Can I get some tips for relocating to California or Hawaii?
 Which is better for schools?
 How much should I earn to make a living there?
 It would be me, my husband, and 2 kids moving there.